 Who is eligible?

-High school students (Grade 10-12, preferably in Canada and the US) who are interested with an internet connection can apply.
+High school students (Grade 10-12, preferably located in Canada and the US) who are interested in ARC, are proficient in English, and have an internet connection can apply.
+Other international students who can attend our online meetings regularly in the evenings, Eastern Time (GMT -04:00) may also apply.
 Because of the challenging nature of the club, applicants are expected to provide evidence of their academic proficiency and basic STEM knowledge.
 This may include the student’s recent GPA and their previous experience in robotics, programming, math and science clubs.

 Applicants will submit an application essay (link below), and any related supporting documents.
 The candidates will be selected and interviewed by ARC program managers.
-The purpose of the interview is to confirm that candidates have genuine interest in the subject, and that their basic knowledge in robotics and programming are sufficient.
+The purpose of the interview is to confirm that candidates have genuine interest in the subject, and that their basic knowledge in mathematics, science, robotics and/or programming are sufficient.

 Please submit your application, together with all supporting documents to: firstname.lastname@example.org